dannny007/dannny007/README.md

-### Hi there 👋
+Hi there 👋
+##INTRO 🤝

-##I am Daniel Enoch
+I am Daniel Enoch 😀
-I am a medical doctor and a full stack developer
+I am a medical doctor⚕️
+And a full stack developer 👨‍💻
+I am currently learning new skills and technlogies 🌐 that would enable my application Virex go live
-I am currently working on my application Virex that hopes to provide easy access to HMO, online medical consultaion, online drug prescription, online theraphy just on your palm.
+Virex hopes to provide easy access to HMOs,
+Online medical consultation,
+online drug prescription,
+and online theraphy just on your palm.

+##TOOLS TECH & SKILLS

+##CONTACT
 For personal collaborations,
 suggestions or feedbacks kindly reach me kingdommuzique@gmail.com